Hannapham1007/react-vite-boilerplate/README.md

 5. Run the project on your local server: npm run dev

-# Ideas For Future Implements
+# Ideas for future implementations
 * Improve UX by adding feedback when users submit an entry
-* Possiblity to select a currency
+* Possibility to select a currency
 * Possibility to filter expenses by month
 * Possibility to create an account